 We compared individual studies on each treatment modality to assess heterogeneity, and then compared studies within each modality according to the agents used, if applicable.
 We next compared each treatment modality, in aggregate, against CHT and, finally, limited our analysis to first-line treatments whenever possible.
 We tabulated the median OS with the 95% confidence interval (CI), plotted comparative Kaplan–Meier graphs and used the log-rank test and univariable Cox proportional hazards regression analysis to compare modalities, setting significance at 0.05.

 Our search identified 1663 records on metastatic uveal melanoma.
-Review of abstracts found 197 articles on the treatment of at least three patients (Fig. 1; see Supplementary Table for exact patient number for each article, Supplemental digital content 2, http://links.lww.com/MR/A108, which summarizes the characteristics of included studies on treatment for metastatic uveal melanoma).
+Review of abstracts found 197 articles on the treatment of at least three patients (Fig. 1; see Supplementary Table for exact patient number for each article, Supplemental digital content 2, https://links.lww.com/MR/A108, which summarizes the characteristics of included studies on treatment for metastatic uveal melanoma).
 From the reference lists and our archives, we found five additional articles.
-We excluded six articles because of uncertainty in terms of whether they shared patients with other publications (Supplementary Text, Supplemental digital content 3, http://links.lww.com/MR/A109, which summarizes the excluded studies).
+We excluded six articles because of uncertainty in terms of whether they shared patients with other publications (Supplementary Text, Supplemental digital content 3, https://links.lww.com/MR/A109, which summarizes the excluded studies).
 Seventy-eight of the 196 articles contained data digitizable for a pooled Kaplan–Meier graph.

-Of the 78 articles, 37 (47%) were prospective and 41 (53%) were retrospective (see Supplementary Table, Supplemental digital content 2, http://links.lww.com/MR/A108, which summarizes the characteristics of included studies on treatment for metastatic uveal melanoma).
+Of the 78 articles, 37 (47%) were prospective and 41 (53%) were retrospective (see Supplementary Table, Supplemental digital content 2, https://links.lww.com/MR/A108, which summarizes the characteristics of included studies on treatment for metastatic uveal melanoma).
 OS was reported from the diagnosis of metastases in eight (10%), enrolment in six (8%), initiation of study treatment in 59 (76%) and was undefined in five (6%) publications.
 Multiple definitions were adopted in 11 articles.
 Nineteen (24%) studies were funded totally or partially by industry, the authors reported a conflict of interest with the industry, or both.
 In 36 (46%) studies, the industry was not involved, and in 23 (29%), this information was unavailable.

-Altogether, we included 2494 patients, ranging from three to 171 by study (Supplementary Table, Supplemental digital content 2, http://links.lww.com/MR/A108); 478 were censored observations.
+Altogether, we included 2494 patients, ranging from three to 171 by study (Supplementary Table, Supplemental digital content 2, https://links.lww.com/MR/A108); 478 were censored observations.
 Of the latter, 182 (38%), 305 (64%) and 379 (79%) had occurred by 1, 2 and 3 years, respectively.
 The median OS was 1.07 years (95% CI: 1.00–1.13), but the survival rate decreased rapidly from 52% (95% CI: 50–54) at 1 year to 25% (95% CI: 23–26) at 2 years, and 13% (95% CI: 12–15) at 3 years (Table 1).
 The median OS on the basis of publications that reported first-line treatments was 1.03 years (95% CI: 0.95–1.14) for 510 patients, and the survival rate was 51% (95% CI: 47–55), 21% (95% CI: 18–25) and 10% (95% CI: 7–13) at 1, 2 and 3 years, respectively (see Table 1 for data by therapeutic modality).

-We provide Kaplan–Meier graphs by article for each treatment modality (Supplementary Fig. S1, Supplemental digital content 4, http://links.lww.com/MR/A110) and CHT agent (Supplementary Fig. S2, Supplemental digital content 4, http://links.lww.com/MR/A110) to show heterogeneity between articles, and graphs for each modality against CHT for all patients (50 patients or more, Fig. 2; fewer than 50 patients; Supplementary Fig. S3, Supplemental digital content 4, http://links.lww.com/MR/A110) and for first-line treatments, as available (Fig. 3).
+We provide Kaplan–Meier graphs by article for each treatment modality (Supplementary Fig. S1, Supplemental digital content 4, https://links.lww.com/MR/A110) and CHT agent (Supplementary Fig. S2, Supplemental digital content 4, https://links.lww.com/MR/A110) to show heterogeneity between articles, and graphs for each modality against CHT for all patients (50 patients or more, Fig. 2; fewer than 50 patients; Supplementary Fig. S3, Supplemental digital content 4, https://links.lww.com/MR/A110) and for first-line treatments, as available (Fig. 3).
 OS was comparable to that with CHT for CIT, HIA, TACE, protein kinase inhibitor and selective internal radiation therapy (P = 0.13–0.80).
-We also show components of survival for studies that report interval from diagnosis of metastases to the initiation of study treatment; this interval varied widely and adds to heterogeneity (Supplementary Fig. S4, Supplemental digital content 4, http://links.lww.com/MR/A110).
+We also show components of survival for studies that report interval from diagnosis of metastases to the initiation of study treatment; this interval varied widely and adds to heterogeneity (Supplementary Fig. S4, Supplemental digital content 4, https://links.lww.com/MR/A110).
 IHP [hazard ratio (HR): 0.92, P = 0.0040] and IE (HR: 0.97, P = 0.0080) were associated with longer OS, and CPI (HR: 1.13, P < 0.0001) with shorter OS than CHT (Table 2 and Fig. 2).
 Patient-level data on first-line treatments were unavailable for these treatment modalities.
-However, sensitivity analysis showed that the difference in OS after IHP depends solely on the largest of the six studies in which OS was exceptionally long (Supplementary Fig. S5, Supplemental digital content 4, http://links.lww.com/MR/A110) , whereas only about 8% of CPI treatments in the nine studies aggregated were first-line (Supplementary Table, Supplemental digital content 2, http://links.lww.com/MR/A108).
+However, sensitivity analysis showed that the difference in OS after IHP depends solely on the largest of the six studies in which OS was exceptionally long (Supplementary Fig. S5, Supplemental digital content 4, https://links.lww.com/MR/A110) , whereas only about 8% of CPI treatments in the nine studies aggregated were first-line (Supplementary Table, Supplemental digital content 2, https://links.lww.com/MR/A108).
 The IE data derived from a single-centre phase I and a subsequent phase II trial [12,23].

 To determine whether the treatment outcome has improved over time, we compared the median OS according to publishing decade.
 The number of patients was 1994 after exclusion of surgery.
-From the 1980s to the 2010s, OS was 0.92 (95% CI: 0.66–1.50; 2% of patients), 1.16 (0.93–1.51; 2%), 1.03 (0.96–1.12; 26%) and 0.91 (0.85–0.99; 70%) years, showing no improvement (log-rank test for trend P = 0.66; Supplementary Fig. S6, Supplemental digital content 4, http://links.lww.com/MR/A110).
+From the 1980s to the 2010s, OS was 0.92 (95% CI: 0.66–1.50; 2% of patients), 1.16 (0.93–1.51; 2%), 1.03 (0.96–1.12; 26%) and 0.91 (0.85–0.99; 70%) years, showing no improvement (log-rank test for trend P = 0.66; Supplementary Fig. S6, Supplemental digital content 4, https://links.lww.com/MR/A110).

 To estimate bias from treatment line, we categorized articles according to the percentage of patients who received first-line treatment.
-Studies with exclusively first-line treatments had the longest and those with no first-line treatments had the shortest pooled OS; survival times associated with increasing percentages of first-line treated patients were intermediate, but not ordered logically (log-rank test for trend P < 0.0001; Supplementary Fig. S7, Supplemental digital content 4, http://links.lww.com/MR/A110; Table 2).
+Studies with exclusively first-line treatments had the longest and those with no first-line treatments had the shortest pooled OS; survival times associated with increasing percentages of first-line treated patients were intermediate, but not ordered logically (log-rank test for trend P < 0.0001; Supplementary Fig. S7, Supplemental digital content 4, https://links.lww.com/MR/A110; Table 2).
 When the number of first-line treatments was unreported, OS was longest, a finding not explained either by more frequent reporting of OS from diagnosis versus enrolment or study treatment (6 vs. 26% for all first-line treatments group) or by more frequent liver-targeted therapies (67 vs. 67%, respectively).